Breakfast in London, dinner in Barcelona

 -

 First class gets you wider seats, plusher seats, more leg and elbow room, and fewer passengers per coach.
 In most cases, assume that is all.
-Luggage room is exactly the same, perhaps with fewer passengers per coach using it, but this is not a sensible reason for paying a 1st class fare as there's always room for luggage in any class.
+Luggage room is the same, perhaps with fewer passengers per coach using it, but this is not a sensible reason for paying a 1st class fare as there's always room for luggage in any class.

 -